Why [Rissa]?

 A powerful symbol

-We chose the name "Rissa" because of our early efforts to survey and rescue kittiwakes in Tromsø.
-We deeply care about these birds and have consistently advocated for their protection.
+We chose the name Rissa to honor our initial work with kittiwakes in Tromsø.
+We care deeply about these birds and are dedicated to protecting them.

 But it is not the only reason.

-Rissa carries deeper meaning beyond our conservation work.
-Kittiwakes are like us: they are social beings, and Rissa Citizen Science would be nothing without its members and supporters.
-As with kittiwakes, there is safety - and efficacy - in numbers.
+Rissa carries a deeper meaning beyond our conservation work.
+Like kittiwakes, we are social beings, and Rissa Citizen Science would be nothing without its members.
+Kelpers, Kittiwalkers, and other participants and supporters are the heart and blood of Rissa Citizen Science.

-Kittiwakes also confront us with our own contradictions, especially when they seek refuge in our towns.
-While most of us express a desire for a healthier planet, as a society we often struggle to share space with wildlife.
-There’s a prevailing notion that nature belongs "out there," away from where humans live and have their activities.
+Kittiwakes also confront us with our own contradictions when they seek refuge in our towns.
+We humans often struggle to share space with wildlife.
+There’s a prevailing notion that nature belongs "out there," away from where we humans live and have our activities.
 But where do we draw the line between where we live and where we allow nature to exist?
+Kittiwakes remind us that such a line does not exist.

-In Tromsø, Hammerfest, Newcastle, and other coastal cities across Europe, kittiwakes spark controversy while also bringing people together.
-In Tromsø, this dynamic is particularly striking.
-Kittiwakes are at the center of a heated debate.
-Although some argue that seabirds have no place in town—even when that town is a small island surrounded by the sea—an ever-growing community is pushing for practical solutions to coexist.
+In Tromsø, Vardø, Berlevåg, Hammerfest (Norway), Newcastle (UK), Boulogne-sur-Mer (France), and other coastal cities across Europe, kittiwakes both divide and bring people together.
+Nowhere is this dynamic more evident than in Tromsø, where kittiwakes sit at the center of a heated debate.
+While some argue that seabirds have no place in urban areas—even in a town built on a small island surrounded by the sea— an ever-growing community is advocating for practical solutions that enable coexistence.

 "No one will protect what they don’t care about; and no one will care about what they have never experienced."
 Sir David Attenborough

-Kittiwakes also symbolize our demographic shift from rural areas to urban centers, where we progressively lose our connection with the natural world, its smells and its sounds.
-Did you know that seagulls once had a positive reputation along the Norwegian coast?
-People built nesting platforms on poles to attract them, and nearly every farm had at least one platform.
-In return for a few eggs that added variety to diets based on cod and potatoes, seagulls benefited from the safety of nesting out of reach of otters and other ground predators.
+Kittiwakes also symbolize our demographic shift from rural to urban areas, where we progressively lose our connection with the natural world, its smells and its sounds.
+Did you know that people along the coast in Norway built nesting platforms to attract gulls?
+In return for a few eggs that added some variety to their otherwise very simple diet, people protected gulls against ground predators.

-In a world in which humans have colonized nearly every corner, how can we expect to coexist with other life forms if we cannot share space with nature in our own backyard?
+Now that humans have colonized every corner of the planet, how can we expect to coexist with other life forms if we cannot share space with nature in our own backyard?

 May Rissa show us the way to coexistence!